 4. The lip-splitting and tongue-cracking.

 If you do manage to somehow survive the night, your mouth probably won’t, especially if you have gas heating.
-Your lips will be criss-crossed with deep, blood-filled ravines, and your tongue will feel like you’ve been shoving it in a cotton bale all night.
+Your lips will be criss-crossed with deep, blood-filled ravines, and your tongue will feel like you’ve been shoving it in a cotton bale all night, looking for love in all the wrong places.
 Do not try to roll your tongue around in search of the one remaining drop of saliva in your mouth.
 You risk losing a layer of tongue skin if it comes in contact with some of the more treacherously arid parts of your cheeks.
-Instead, calmly and patiently work your way to the nearest source of fresh water, and then drink 5 gallons of it.
+Instead, calmly and patiently crawl your way to the nearest source of fresh water, even if it’s the pet bowl, and then drink 5 gallons of it.

 5. The extra layers of clothing.

 I already have more than my share of poundage, thank you very much.
 I don’t really relish adding bulky sweaters and coats and mufflers and circus tents, making me look like I should be floating in the sky with “Goodyear” on my side.
 Or having people start parking their cars next to me, thinking they finally found the Super Bowl.